conhof27/MIST-4610-Olympic-Data/README.md

 ### Query 1: Total Medals by Country (Simple)

 **Description:**
 Query 1 lists the total number of medals won by each country while ordering the from highest amount to lowest.
 This query joins together the Country, Athlete, and Results tables in order to count the number of medals associated with each country's athletes.
-The results are filtered to only include rows where a medal was awardded.
+The results are filtered to only include rows where a medal was awarded.
 Then that data is grouped by country name and ordered in descending order of total medals won.
 <br>
 <img width="581" height="107" alt="Screenshot 2026-03-30 at 1 01 52 PM" src="https://github.com/user-attachments/assets/221683af-c035-40e1-b682-72830c30c22a" />
 <br>
 <img width="158" height="198" alt="Screenshot 2026-03-30 at 1 02 19 PM" src="https://github.com/user-attachments/assets/922fbfc8-1ad6-4116-a6d6-adbbab706703" />

 **Justification:**
-Query 1 allows managers or olympic fans to conscisely view the number of medals each country has been awarded.
+Query 1 allows managers or olympic fans to concisely view the number of medals each country has been awarded.
 This is useful to assess which countries are in the lead by number of medals won.
-This allows country's olympic success to be compared and ranked in a simple manner, exlcuding factors other than event results.
+This allows a country's olympic success to be compared and ranked in a simple manner, excluding factors other than event results.
 Query 1  allows a manager to analyze a country as a whole, including every event.
-This compares countries regardless of how many events they compete in but rather how they have competed in the olympics in its entirety.
+This compares countries regardless of how many events they compete in but rather how they have competed in the Olympics in its entirety.

 ### Query 2: Average Ticket Price per Sport (Simple)

 **Description:**
 Query 2 lists the average ticket price per sport while ordering them from highest price to lowest.
-The query joins together the Sport, Event, EventSession, Session, and Ticket tables in order to calculate tge average price of tickets associated with each sport.
+The query joins together the Sport, Event, EventSession, Session, and Ticket tables in order to calculate the average price of tickets associated with each sport.
 The results are then grouped by sport and ordered in descending order of average ticket price.
 <br>
 <img width="550" height="148" alt="Screenshot 2026-03-30 at 1 19 47 PM" src="https://github.com/user-attachments/assets/2a370085-8498-4c9d-b4a2-8e33008f71bd" />
 <br>